SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 For more accurate electrostatic calculations you need to:
 1. Decrease grid spacing
 2. Increase the grid dimensions
-3. *Increase direct space tolerance
+3. Increase direct space tolerance
 4. Increase the interpolation order

-### 7. Thermodynamic ensembles
+### 7.1 Thermodynamic ensembles
 What thermodynamic ensemble describes an isolated system?
-1. *Microcanonical
+1. Microcanonical
 2. Canonical
 3. Grand canonical
 4. Isothermal-isobaric

-### 7. Thermostats
+### 7.2 Thermostats
 Which of the following statements is incorrect?
 1. Stochastic temperature control methods impair conformational transitions
 2. The Berendsen thermostat is very useful for heating simulation systems
 3. Extended system thermostats control temperature without random velocity rescaling
-4. *Local thermostats work well for small groups of atoms
+4. Local thermostats work well for small groups of atoms

 ## Introduction
 Atoms and molecules, the building blocks of matter, interact with each other.
 They are attracted at long distances, but at short distances the interactions become strongly repulsive.
 As a matter of fact, there is no need to look for a proof that such interactions exist.
 Every day, we observe indirect results of these interactions with our own eyes.
 For example, because of the attraction between water molecules, they stick together to form drops, which then rain down to fill rivers.
 On the other hand, due to the strong repulsion, one liter of the same water always weighs about 1 kg, regardless of how much pressure we use to compress it.